dermotte/itec-webpage-mlux/courses/intro-cg-ss21.md

 ## Exercises (Mandatory Assignments)

-Please send the exercises (just the .js or the .pde file) to M. Lux until the end of the announced day.
+Please send the exercises (just the .js or the .pde file and eventual texture or model files) to M. Lux via [email](http://www.itec.uni-klu.ac.at/~mlux/) until the end of the announced day.

 | ID | Title | Slide | Deadline | Example Solution |
 |:---|:---|:---|:---|:---|